seelebrn/deep-research-at-home/README.md

 ## Acknowledgments
 Based on the [Deep Research Open-WebUI Pipe](https://github.com/atineiatte/deep-research-at-home) by atineiatte.
 He/she did all the heavy lifting.

-I just removed every open-webui reference and adapted the script to a simple OpenAI compatible API.
+I just cut all ties with open-webui and adapted the script to a simple OpenAI compatible API, also add command line args to optimize the whole process.

 Made a little fast config script too, that can't be bad.